This post contains affiliate links.

 See above “When you want rocks in the bottom and why.”

-Putting rocks on top of potted plant soil.
+Placing rocks on top of potted plant soil.

 Putting rocks on top of a potted plant’s soil is a perfectly acceptable method to cover the soil decoratively.
 You might have to check if your plant needs water differently, since you can’t see, or may not easily be able to touch the potting soil.
 If your plant and pot are light enough to pick up, one way to judge watering is the weight.
 Feel how heavy it is immediately after watering thoroughly.
 Water is heavy, ever carry a gallon of water around?
 That is not insubstantial.
-The phrase I like to use when describing if a pot is ready for watering, with a plant that prefers to dry down a little between waterings is ‘alarmingly dry’.
+The phrase I like to use when describing if a pot is ready for water, with a plant that prefers to dry down a little between waterings is ‘alarmingly dry’.
 You won’t see wilting leaves or other signs of distress, but when you pick up the planter you think, “Wow, that is alarmingly dry”.

 Click here for ”All You Need To Know About Watering Potted Plants’